-In its 2023 Global Issuer Survey, S&P classified Coal, Utilities, Other Fossil Fuels and Transportation as the most carbon intensive sectors.
+In its 2024 Global Issuer Survey, S&P classified Coal, Utilities, Other Fossil Fuels and Transportation as the most carbon intensive sectors.
 Using the S&P classification, we have tracked our premiums over time with respect to these industries.
-At year-end 2023, the total combined annual domestic premium from these industries was only 5% of our total domestic premium - representing a 28% reduction since 2019.
+At year-end 2024, the total combined annual domestic premium from these industries was only approximately 4.7% of our total domestic premium - representing nearly a 33% reduction of our domestic book composition since 2019.
 As the economy continues to evolve and as Travelers continues to support the transition to a lower carbon economy over time, we expect these trends to continue.